kk21717/jbm-codetest/README.md

 ###  Users Authentication and Registeration System.

 This is originally my solution to a code challenge.
-It is mostly revolved around common microservices patterns and practices and implemented .Net 6.0. please find a breif introduction of my implemented solution as follows:
+It is mostly revolved around common microservices patterns and practices, implemented in .Net 6.0.
+Please find a breif introduction of my implemented solution as follows:

 ![image](https://user-images.githubusercontent.com/12792659/181851403-3c054f43-ef82-4d06-9a4b-7d8be0758a20.png)